-Furthermore, the NWNW of Section 9 is not located outside of her window like the Section 5 lands are-rather, the NWNW of Section 9 is not visible from Charlotte's home and is located approximately 1/3 to 1/2 mile away.
+Furthermore, the NWNW of Section 9 is not located outside of the window of her home like the Section 5 lands are-rather, the NWNW of Section 9 is not visible from Charlotte's home and is located approximately 1/3 to 1/2 mile away near a bend in the road.
 Exhibits 100 through 103.
-Charlotte also testified that there was hay growing on the property at one time.
+Charlotte also testified that there was hay-a crop that generally requires irrigation to establish it-growing on the property at one time.
 Testimony of Charlotte Schvaneveldt.
 In our view, Sid's statutory claim map and Charlotte's testimony that she did not move pipe on the NWNW of Section 9 are not inconsistent.
 It is entirely probable and likely that Sid-whose main job at the time was farming-did irrigate this portion of the property sporadically and without notice or knowledge to Charlotte who was focused on her job and family.

 As to evidence that the NWNW of Section 9 was not irrigated, some of the protestants' witnesses offered testimony that they never saw this land irrigated.
-However, Jay Fonnespeck moved to his home in 1982, and would not have occasion to observe this property every single day during the relevant time period.
+However, Jay Fonnesbeck moved to his home in 1982, and would not have occasion to observe this property every single day prior to 1982 or during the relevant time period up to 1986.
 Several of the other witnesses suffer from the same evidentiary defect in that they did not observe the property every day.
-And because we are talking about taking a property right away, the evidentiary burden is high on this issue which certainly would require more than generally observing the property as not being irrigated.
+And because we are talking about taking a property right away, the evidentiary burden is high on this issue, which certainly would require more than generally observing the property as not being irrigated.